Register for an Online Informational Session

 PGY2 Psychiatry Pharmacy Residency Program

-The PGY2 Psychiatry Pharmacy Practice Residency at the Avera Behavioral Health Center is designed to prepare psychiatric pharmacy practitioners to function as individual providers in treating patients with neuropsychiatric disorders in a variety of clinical practice settings, and to achieve board certification in psychiatric pharmacy (BCPP).
+The Psychiatric Pharmacy Residency at Avera McKennan Hospital and University Health Center/Avera Behavioral Health Center is a 12-month program designed to prepare psychiatric pharmacy practitioner(s) who will be able to function as individual providers in treating patients with neuropsychiatric disorders in a variety of clinical practice settings and who will have the ability to achieve board certification in psychiatric pharmacy (BCPP).

 - Develop knowledge and skills to provide patient care at the specialist level for the neuropsychiatric patient.